codeballet/dockerize-django-authentication/README.md

 Johan Stjernholm (PhD) is an interdisciplinary artist, working as a Producer, Artistic Director, Choreographer, Composer, Fine Artist, Computer Scientist, and Author.

-Johan's work has been performed and exhibited across Europe, Asia, and America.
+Johan's artistic work has been performed and exhibited across Europe, Asia, and America.
 Some notable examples of his creations include:

 - Alice (2022).
 Exhibition by Victoria & Albert Museum, featuring performance art co-directed by Johan Stjernholm and Flora Zeta Cheong-Leen.
 U2 by UCCA, Joy Tower, Beijing, China.
 - Alchemy: Paths of Transformation (2021 to 2022).
 Exhibition co-curated by Johan Stjernholm and Flora Zeta Cheong-Leen.
 Art Haitang, Sanya, Hainan, China.